liquidos-ai/landing-page/src/content/blog/autoagents-release.md

 readTime: "5 min"
 ---

-AutoAgents is Liquidos’ open-source Rust SDK for building reliable agentic systems.
+AutoAgents is LiquidOS’ open-source Rust SDK for building reliable agentic systems.
 It’s designed for performance, safety, and scalability — and ships with the core building blocks you need to take agents from a demo to a deployable service.

 ## What “production-ready” looks like